samastur/image-diet/README.rst

 ("losslessly").

 It works on images in JPEG, GIF and PNG formats and will leave others unchanged.
-Provides a seemless integration with easy_thumbnails app, but can work with others too.
+Provides a seemless integration with easy-thumbnails app, but can work with others too.

+App was written and is being maintained by Marko Samastur (markos@gaivo.net) and is licensed under MIT license.

 Installation